 During our struggle to ban glyphosate last year, scientific studies were key.
 The pesticide industry said it had studies demonstrating that glyphosate was "safe” - but kept them secret from citizens and independent scientists alike.
 The EU allowed the use of glyphosate for another five years - on the basis of these secret industry studies.

-Last month, the European Parliament voted for strong legislation that would end this kind of secrecy.
+Just in December the European Parliament voted for strong legislation that would end this kind of secrecy.
 Industry players had been lobbying our MEPs hard to derail the proposal.
 Now it’s time for the EU institutions to negotiate for a final agreement: If all of us join the call, we can still tip the scale in safety’s favour.

 The proposed change to the General Food Law regulation is an ambitious departure from the industry-favoured procedures that currently exist in the EU.
 If this legislation passes, we’ll finally have the tools to challenge the likes of Bayer/Monsanto when glyphosate and other dangerous chemicals come up for approval in the EU.

 The next EU decision on glyphosate is coming up fast.
-If we win this legislation, we can get the EU to publish the safety tests that Monsanto – now Bayer – will submit next year in order to get the EU’s green light for glyphosate.
+If we win this legislation, we can get the EU to publish the safety tests that Monsanto – now Bayer – will submit this year in order to get the EU’s green light for glyphosate.
 Once we have these tests, we can hire the best independent scientists to analyse them!
 If we want to stop glyphosate for good, we need to see the studies that industry wants to keep secret.

 Image: Maasaak, Wikimedia Commons

 - http://ec.europa.eu/citizens-initiative/public/initiatives/successful/details/follow-up/2017/000002/en?lg=en https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CONSIL:ST_8518_2018_INIT&from=EN